drudnitsky/priority-ring-app/README.md

 # Overview

-Android currently lacks the ability to set the phone on **vibrate** mode while allowing a select group of contacts and applications to produce audible alerts — a feature I refer to as "priority ring".
-The closest alternative is Modes (Settings > Modes), such as Do Not Disturb (DND).
-However, unlike priority ring, modes silence the device and restrict calls and notifications to only approved sources.
-For users who prefer to keep their phones on vibrate for discreet awareness, this solution falls short.
+Android currently does not allow for some contacts and/or applications to bypass its **vibrate** mode and produce audible alerts for calls and notifications — a feature I refer to as **"priority ring"**.
+The closest alternative is a feature called _Modes_ (Settings > Modes), such as the Do Not Disturb (DND) mode.
+Unlike priority ring, using modes **silences** the device and **restricts** calls and notifications to approved sources only.
+For users who prefer to keep their phones on vibrate to remain aware of calls and notifications without disturbing others, Modes falls short.

-Priority ring can be achieved by a series of manual tweaks:
+Although priority ring is not a native Android feature, users can "implement" it without using any 3rd-party apps or special tools:
 1. Set the phone ringer to normal (loud).
 2. Set the default ringtone and notification sound to `none`.
+3. Ensure the phone is set to vibrate on calls and notifications.
-3. Set custom ringtones and notification sounds for each priority contact and app.
+4. Set custom ringtones and notification sounds for each priority contact and app.
-4. Ensure the phone is set to vibrate on calls and notifications - if desired.

-The Priority Ring app helps automate steps 1 and 2 by surfacing a quick settings tile that toggles priority ring ON/OFF.
+To simplify this process, this app automates steps 1-3 by adding a quick settings tile.
+The tile allows users to toggle priority ring ON/OFF.
+Despite that, to achieve true priority ring, users are still required to implement step 4 manually (See [Installation and setup](#installation-and-setup)).

+> [!NOTE]
-The app does not automate the rest of the steps due to Android's strict security policies which require extensive permissions and additional complexity to achieve its goals.
+> This app does not automate the entire process outlined above due to Android's strict security policies.
+For the app to fully implement the "priority ring" feature, it will require the user to grant sensitive permissions and will require complicated solution.

 # Installation and setup

-To enable priority ring, the user must install the app and follow a series of steps for each priority contact and app:
+To enable priority ring, the user must install the app **and** setup each priority contact and app individually:

-## Installation
+## 1. Installation

 1. Download or [build](#build-the-app) the app.
 2. Install the app using any Android file manager.
-3. Add the Priority Ring tile to you quick settings tiles (swiping down from the notification area twice and tapping the pencil icon).
+3. Add the Priority Ring tile to you quick settings tiles.
 Make sure to stretch the tile horizontally to allow for extra information to be visible.
 4. Long-press the tile to go to its app info page.
 5. Under the **Advanced** section, enable the **Modify system settings** option.
 6. Done.

-## Setup
+## 2. Setup

 Users can configure both contacts and applications as priority: